joomla/rfc/bylaws/voting.md

 4. The measure passes if a simple majority of the votes cast are “in favor”, i.e., tne number of "in favor" votes is greater than the number of "against" votes.
 The measure does not pass otherwise.
-5. The RfC votes are not secret.
-Names and votes will be published in the Meta document of the RfC, independent from the outcome of the vote.
+5. The RFC votes are not secret.
+Names and votes will be published in the Meta document of the RFC, independent from the outcome of the vote.

 _N.B.: “Abstain” votes are counted only for quorum, and are not counted when calculating majority._